pawurb/Locker/README.md

 [More price feeds](https://data.chain.link/).

-Please be aware that ChainLink price feeds are not guaranteed to always return the correct data.
-In case they stop responding you'll only be able to withdraw your funds once the lock period has expired.
+Please be aware that ChainLink price feeds are not guaranteed always to return the correct data.
+In case they stop responding, you'll only be able to withdraw your funds once the lock period has expired.

 ## Setup